rlancer/super-share/README.md

 ## Add in an appengine-web.xml

-Create the appengine-web.xml underneath the *webapp/WEB-INF* directory
+Create the appengine-web.xml underneath the *webapp/WEB-INF* directory.
+Adjust the properties to match your environment's settings.

 ```xml
 <appengine-web-app xmlns="http://appengine.google.com/ns/1.0">